 I believe in honesty and truthfulness, without which I cannot win the respect and confidence of my fellow men.

 I believe in a sound mind, in a sound body and a spirit that is not afraid, and in clean sports that develop these qualities.

 I believe in obedience to law because it protects the rights of all.

 I believe in the human touch, which cultivates sympathy with my fellow men and mutual helpfulness and brings happiness for all.

 I believe in my Country, because it is a land of freedom and because it is my own home, and that I can best serve that country by “doing justly, loving mercy, and walking humbly with my God.”Advertisement

 And because Auburn men and women believe in these things, I believe in Auburn and love it.

-The creed is one of the first true traditions for the university.
+The Auburn Creed is one of the first true traditions for the university.
 It came before Toomer’s Corner and the Tiger Walk.
-And though it doesn’t have the sexiness of being tied directly to the football program on game-day like the War Eagle, it is just as important for any person with ties to the school, from current Auburn students to their alma mater across the United States.
+And though it doesn’t have the sexiness of being tied directly to the football program on game-day like the War Eagle, it is just as important for any person with ties to the school, from current Auburn students to Auburn alumni across the United States.

-The creed preaches the importance of hard work, knowledge, and being a genuinely good person who wants the best for all people and believes Auburn men and women believe in all of those things.
+The Auburn Creed preaches the importance of hard work, knowledge, and being a genuinely good person who wants the best for all people and believes Auburn men and women believe in all of those things.

 This post was originally published on August 22, 2019.